Chinese airliner carrying 132 people crashes in southern China - KVIA

 A China Eastern Airlines jetliner carrying 132 people crashed in the mountains in southern China’s Guangxi region on Monday afternoon, according to China’s Civil Aviation Administration.

+Surveillance data showed the Boeing 737-800 had been at a cruising altitude of 29,000 feet when it started a rapid descent.
+The dive stopped briefly near 10,000 feet, before resuming, according to the data.
+Flight data was lost at 3,200 feet.

+FlightRadar24 tweeted the information along with a chart that illustrated the dramatic descent.

-Rescue teams are en route to the accident scene, where there is fire visible on site, but the casualties are unknown, Chinese state broadcaster CCTV reported.
+Rescue teams are en route to the accident scene, where there is fire visible on site, but the casualties are unknown, CCTV reported earlier.
 Initial state media reports had indicated there were 133 people on board.

 Footage posted online and shared by state media People’s Daily show plumes of smoke billowing from a mountainous, forested area.
 Another clip shows what appears to be wreckage from the plane on a muddy, mountain path.